ICMECopyright: © IBF

 Damage Controlled Forming - Flat Rolling

 Flat rolling is a forming process for the production of semi-finished sheet metal products.
 These products are commonly used in the automotive sector for instance to further process them into structural components.
 The two main goals of flat rolling are the thickness reduction in order to reach the desired geometry and the improvement of the mechanical properties compared to the raw material, usually cast slabs.
 The cast slab usually contains voids and pores, which are formed during solidification.
 The pores can be eliminated by mechanical closure and hot pressure bonding of the voids through favorable process conditions.
 One of the major factors in this regard is considered to be the so-called load path.
 It describes the sequence of different states of stress and strain throughout the forming history of the part.
-The main focus of this project are the determination of the spectrum of accessible load paths and their influence on the pore evolution in simulation and experiments on a universal rolling mill.
+The main focus of this project is the determination of the spectrum of accessible load paths and their influence on the pore evolution in simulation and experiments on a universal rolling mill and a cold rolling mill.

-For further information, please contact Conrad Liebsch.
+For further information, please contact Dorothea Czempas.

 Thermo-Mechanical Design of Microstructures for Damage Control